-In 2023, a pivotal update to the EU Energy Efficiency Directive (2012/27/EU) has been enacted, mandating a stringent energy savings target of 11.7% by 2030.
+Heat network efficiency is a keyword in 2023 as well.
+This year, a pivotal update to the EU Energy Efficiency Directive (2012/27/EU) has been enacted, mandating a stringent energy savings target of 11.7% by 2030.
 Notably, this update holds significant implications for the Heat Network (Metering and Billing) Regulations 2014/15 within the UK, as they have been strategically tailored to align with the Directive’s objectives.

-These regulations, aimed at bolstering energy efficiency and curbing carbon emissions from heating systems, emphasise the significance of metering devices and consumption-based billing.
+These regulations, aimed at bolstering energy efficiency and curbing carbon emissions from heating systems, emphasise the significance of heat network metering devices and consumption-based billing.
 By embracing the measures outlined, energy usage can be curtailed, leading to reduced consumer bills and a corresponding decrease in carbon emissions.
 Additionally, metering fosters equitable and transparent billing practices for heat network customers.

-So, in this article, we’ll explore the characteristics that define a modern meter reading and billing solution tailored for communal heating and district heat networks.
+So, in this article, we’ll explore the characteristics that define a modern district heating meter reading and billing solution tailored for communal heating and district heat networks.
 Simultaneously, we’ll address a pivotal question for heat suppliers: to manage operations in-house or opt for outsourcing?
 So, without further ado, take a look.

 - Meter Reading Management: An ideal built-in modern billing product should encompass robust capabilities for efficient meter reading data management.
 Asynchronous and scalable systems are essential for achieving optimal performance throughput.

 - Meter Equipment Support: Ensure support for both standard and smart meters, including various register configurations, meter hierarchy, and totalised and related meters.